Winnie Ewing

+Winifred Margaret Ewing FRSA (née Woodburn; 10 July 1929 – 21 June 2023) was a Scottish lawyer and politician who figured prominently in the Scottish National Party.

 Born and raised in Glasgow, Ewing studied law at the University of Glasgow, where she joined the university's Scottish Nationalist Association.
-After graduating, she worked as a lawyer, serving as Secretary of the Glasgow Bar Association from 1962 to 1967.
-Ewing was elected to the House of Commons in the 1967 Hamilton by-election and her presence at Westminster led to a rise in membership for the SNP, from her quote; "stop the world, Scotland wants to get on".
-Although she lost her seat in the 1970 UK election, she was re-elected in February 1974, this time for the Moray and Nairn constituency.
-Ewing lost her seat in the 1979 election and, after making numerous attempts to seek re-election, she failed to do so.
+After graduating, she worked as a lawyer, serving as secretary of the Glasgow Bar Association from 1962 to 1967.
+Ewing was elected to the House of Commons in the 1967 Hamilton by-election and her presence at Westminster led to a rise in membership for the SNP.
+Although she lost her seat in the 1970 election, she was re-elected in February 1974, this time for the Moray and Nairn constituency.
+Ewing lost her seat in the 1979 election and, after making numerous attempts to seek re-election, failed to do so.